How The Silence of the Lambs keeps women in the dark, in the pit, and under the thumb.

 Instead, Gumb’s vision of womanhood is performative.
 He wants to wear femaleness, literally, as a costume (with shades of Ed Gein and Psycho, of course) – yet while retaining power over women.

-Lecter hints at this when he reveals Gumb isn’t a true transvestite, but merely going through the motions.
-Ultimately, it’s an excuse to kill.
+Lecter hints at this when he says that Gumb isn’t a true transvestite, but merely going through the motions.
+Either way, it’s an excuse to kill.